-In addition to these features, there are a large number of valleys throughout the mountainous regions of Latin America.
-In some cases, they are wide valleys, tectonically originated, elevated to high altitudes through epeirogenic phenomena.
+In addition to these features, there are large number of valleys throughout the mountainous regions of Latin America.
+In some cases, they are wide valleys, normally tectonically originated, elevated to high altitudes through epeirogenic phenomena.
 In many other cases, these valleys are the results of fluvial erosion and deep dissection landscapes develop with widespread steep slopes and soil instability.
 Geologically, the Western (Latin American) ranges are composed of relatively young formations, and the orogenesis as well as the associated folding, fracturing and metamorphism do not go beyond the beginning of the Cretaceous period of the Mesozoic era.
 Most often, they were risen during the Tertiary and in some cases there are still active epeirogenetic phenomena taking place today.

 The blocks composing these heterogeneous mountainous areas are also very varied.
-Frequently, there is a core of crystalline rocks

-(often granitic and metamorphic of older age) surrounded or partially covered by a dipping mantle of more or less folded and fractured sedimentary rocks.
-Normally, the stratigraphic column starts with marine limestones (i.e. the Morelos formation in Mexico, the formation El Molino in the Bolivian Sierras, and Rio Las Vacas limestones in Guatemala), followed by detritic marine, coastal and continental fine-grained sedimentary rocks (flyschtype) (as is the case in the Mescala formation in Southern Mexico and the formation Santa Lucia in Bolivia), which in turn are covered by coarse-grained sedimentary rocks (normally conglomerates and molasse-type conglomeratic sandstone: i.e. Balsas Group in Southern Mexico and the formation Morochata in Bolivia).
-This sequence is normally related to the "continentalization" of the sedimentary environment during the orogenic process.
+Frequently, there is a core of crystalline rocks (often granitic and metamorphic of older age) surrounded or partially covered by a dipping mantle of more or less folded and fractured sedimentary rocks.
+Normally, the stratigraphic column starts with marine limestones (i.e. the Morelos formation in Mexico, the formation El Molino in the Bolivian Sierras, and the Rio Las Vacas limestones in Guatemala), followed by detritic marine, coastal and continental fine-grained sedimentary rocks (flysch-type).
+This is the case in the Mescala formation in Southern Mexico and the formation Santa Lucia in Bolivia, which in turn are covered by coarse-grained sedimentary rocks (normally conglomerates and molasse-type conglomeratic sandstone: i.e. Balsas Group in Southern Mexico and the formation Morochata in Bolivia).
+This sequence is normally related to "continentalization" of the sedimentary environment during the orogenic process.

 These molasses, flysches, limestones and underlying granitic and sedimentary rocks have been heavily eroded and they may be found at different elevations in different places of the ranges.
-In many cases, volcanic rocks have been ejected or flew out and several types of volcanic deposits can be found (see Section 3.2).
+In many cases, volcanic rocks have been ejected or flowed out and several types of volcanic deposits can be found (see Section 3.2).

 Very frequently, there are thick accumulations of pyroclastic materials as it happens in the valley of Mexico, in the Valley of Guatemala, in the Managua region and in Quito, Ecuador.
 In those cases, lava flows and construction of volcanic cones are also observed.
-The types of volcanic rocks are very variable ranging from very acidic (rhyolithes and trachytes) to more basic types as andesites and basalts.
+Types of volcanic rocks are very variable ranging from very acidic (rhyolithes and trachytes) to more basic ones as andesites and basalts.

-These volcanic formations frequently possess a relatively high surface permeability and a very poorly developed hydrographic network (due to lava obstruction and accumulation of ashes and mantles of miscellaneous pyroclastic materials on the developing thalwegs.)
-For this reason, run-off in volcanic regions can be very limited, infiltration high, and large underground reservoirs develop.
-Due to the good availability of groundwater and to the high feritily of the constantly and rapidly weathering glass-mineralogy soils (with its high rate of release of valuable nutrients) the volcanic regions of Latin America have been a priority site for human occupation and urban development in which many of the larger cities of the continent are located (in spite of the ever present volcanic and seismic risks).
+These volcanic formations frequently possess relatively high surface permeability and very poor hydrographic development (due to obstruction of developing thalwegs by lavas, accumulation of ashes and mantles of miscellaneous pyroclastic materials).
+For this reason, stream run-off can be very limited, infiltration high, and large underground reservoirs develop.
+Due to good availability of groundwater and to the high fertility of the constantly and rapidly weathering glass-mineralogy soils (with its high rate of release of valuable nutrients), volcanic regions of Latin America have been a priority site for human occupation and urban development.
+Many of the larger cities of the continent are located (in spite of the ever present volcanic and seismic risks) in volcanic sites.